-Because we use whole cuts of leather instead of smaller panels pieced together, we must cut much larger than what one thinks.
-On an uncorrected hide, that is very difficult to do.
-Tears, brands, and bites are just a few of the likely culprits that can mar a hide.
-We are able to only use parts of the hide that are defect free.
-Our New England Yankee ethic employs us to use all those defect free parts to ensure that nothing of use is wasted.
+Because we use whole cuts of leather instead of smaller panels pieced together, we must cut much larger pieces than you might think.
+On an uncorrected hide, this is very difficult to do.
+Tears, brands, and bites are just a few of the likely culprits that can mar a hide, and we are able to only use parts of the hide that are defect free.
+Our New England Yankee ethic employs us to use all those defect-free parts to ensure that nothing of use is wasted.

 For example, a hide used for our Working Tote must include a large section of absolutely perfect close or pebble grained hide for the tote's two body panels.
 We might find one panel suitable for the tote in every third hide.
 Or, if we're lucky, we might find two panels in one hide.
 It varies with each batch of leather.
 If we are searching for suitable leather for a bottom layer of a bag, we must look to the durable neck or shoulder of the hide.
 Handles or straps must be cut from the straight or curved backbone section of the hide, depending on how we apply them.

-Being meticulous and thorough is not a luxury but a necessity.
-The way a Lotuff leather good is cut defines the character and shapes the intangible quality of it.
+Being meticulous and thorough is not a luxury, but a necessity.
+The way a Lotuff Leather good is cut defines the character and shapes its intangible quality.